venator85/cwac-endless/README.markdown

 Version
 -------
-This is version 0.3.1 of this module, meaning it is pretty darn new, but is getting more exercise.
+This is version 0.4 of this module, meaning it is being reused by a reasonable number of people, none of whom have burned the component's author in effigy (at least to the author's knowledge).

 Demo
 ----